 It is this ability to drill down into samples, isolating and revealing distinct groups of cells with unique physical characteristics and properties that make flow cytometry such a powerful technique, used throughout the life sciences.
 Scientists in many different fields use flow cytometry assays for their analysis including cancer research, drug discovery, HIV screening, academic research, bioprocessing and more.
 To help meet this need we've created a diverse catalogue of products suited for use in flow cytometry, from whole assays to individual antibodies and labels.

 We've gathered together a wide range of flow cytometry products, from individual conjugated antibodies, to complete kits and microspheres for instrument set-up, calibration as well as practicle applications such as labelling.
-Our product manufacturers include Acris, Bangs Laboratories, Diaclone, Exbio, and Imgenex.
+Our product manufacturers include Acris, Bangs Laboratories, Dendritics, Diaclone, Exbio, and Imgenex.

 An important aspect of flow cytometry is choosing the right dye or conjugate for your specific situation, either to avoid spectral overlap, get the best signal to noise ratio, or simply to ensure that it's excitation wavelength is within the ranges possible for your flow cytometer.
 So if you're unsure about which Dye conjugate is best suited for your needs take a look at our Colour Chart and see if that helps.